 The above sterling example of the former was parked nearby our pop-up studio in Amman, and one of our team members saw its owner polishing it as he stepped out to pick up breakfast one morning for the rest of us.
 Rituals of care prevail here, even in the season of sandstorms.

-That said, our local team members shared how replacement parts for the older Mercs have become expensive in the country as of late, making it more difficult to keep them on the road (reminding me of my former boss in Myanmar before the recent round opening, when parts were scarce and he was forced to retrofit Toyota parts to power his late 80’s Mercedes 300).
+That said, our local team members shared how replacement parts for the older Mercs have become expensive in the country as of late, making it more difficult to keep them on the road (reminding me of my former boss in Myanmar before the recent round of economic reform and opening, when parts were scarce and he was forced to retrofit Toyota parts to power his late 80’s Mercedes 300).
 Beyond the status concerns of Jordanian youths, we also heard how many new drivers today are gravitating towards higher gas mileage vehicles, choosing from an array of economical Japanese imports over these venerable Teutonic beasts of the pavement.